kevkaleido/kevs_blog1/src/content/blog/The Cosmic Mind.md

 It's crucial to emphasize that the Cosmic Mind Theory faces numerous challenges and critiques:

-1. There's no known mechanism by which consciousness could interact with spacetime on a large scale.
+1. There's no known mechanism, for now, by which consciousness could interact with spacetime on a large scale.

 2. The theory doesn't explain how or why consciousness would arise in the first place.